adelmonte/Various-Scripts/README.md

 **centerx.sh** - Centers active X11 window on the screen.

+**cpupower-control.sh** - Modifies Intel power settings based on the laptop's power connection status, using cpupower-gui for adjustments.

 **fadein.sh** - Startup script that gradually increases the backlight brightness at login.

+**f1.sh** - Displays the location and date of the next Formula 1 race.

-**home-end.sh** - Keybinding that toggles the functionality between Home and End on the same key, storing the current state in .home_end_toggle in the user's home directory.
+**home-end.sh** - Keybinding that toggles the functionality between Home and End on the same key, storing the current state in.home_end_toggle in the user's home directory.

 **pagedown.sh & pageup.sh** - Keybindings for navigating pages up or down.